Select Page

 Lean Canvas and Bull’s Eye

 Our partner’s massage hardware was not strong enough.
-The word ‘Massage’ gave users a certain physical expectation.
+The word ‘Massage’ gave users a certain physical expectations.
 Our research showed us that there were many hardware-related problems, so we needed to brainstorm an available approach based on what we had.

-Tipping point: Focusing on mental well-being
+🌟 Tipping point: music and mental well-being

 1. For well-being, providing an immersive experience with music was a very engaging and innovative feeling.